Photo by Kenny Eliason on Unsplash

 have helped me navigate this labyrinth.

-Additionally, I used some sort of average statistics to decide if I am the norm or the outlier in a given trend/behaviour pattern observed in the industry.
+Additionally, I have used statistics to decide if I am the norm or the outlier in a given trend/behaviour pattern observed in the industry.

 Sources used for these calculations are :

-- One cannot just have a amazing career progression over a period of time, without being paid well.
+One cannot just have an amazing career progression over some time, without being paid well.
 I have seen enough examples of it.
 You are free to disagree with this.
-You must not be a asshole/sexist/racist or any word which is similar or a synonym.
+You must not be an asshole/sexist/racist or any similar word or synonym.

-Let's now just talk about the Skills because this is the one of key factors which affects your PAY, others being :
+Let's now just talk about the Skills because this is the one of key factors which affect your PAY, the others being :

 If Potential Future Pay (let's say

-PFP for ease) can be represented as function, it could be described loosely by the below equation :
+PFP for ease) can be represented as a function, it could be described loosely by the below equation :

-- Relevance_factor of those skills can also be termed as Perceived value of those skills
+The relevance_factor of those skills can also be termed as the Perceived value of those skills

-Things to consider while thinking your PFP future :
+Things to consider while thinking about your PFP future :

-- When you think about Work Life Balance, put a monetary value against it.
-Think of it is a $$ value you want to travel that extra 30 mins everyday or whatever you feel is your work life balance factor.
+When you think about Work-Life Balance, put a monetary value against it.
+Think of it as a $$ value you want to travel that extra 30 mins every day or whatever you feel is your work-life balance factor.

-- Self Learning helps a lot, especially in cases where you job doesn't provide you the kind of things you want to work on.
-If you identify yourself in such a situation then start doing the required remedial work, to ensure the quality of skill improves over time.
+Self Learning helps a lot, especially in cases where your job doesn't provide you with the kind of things you want to work on.
+If you identify yourself in such a situation then start doing the required remedial work, to ensure the quality of your skill improves over time.